43 Michael Kiernan 1982-1991 * capped also with Lansdowne

 Irish Internationals (in alphabetical order)

 James (re)joined Munster for 2012-13 from Northampton and was based in Cork and allocated to Dolphin RFC, however he did not have the opportunity to play AIL for Dolphin.
-He was called up as a replacement for Ireland’s 2013 North American Tour and started his first international v Canada.
+He was called up as a replacement for Ireland’s 2013 North American Tour and started his first international v Canada on 15/06/2013.

-A Banker by profession, learned his rugby at Castleknock College.
-A prop forward who scored an international try v Wales in just his 2nd appearance, captained Munster v Ulster in November 1927. the first time the sides met outside of Dublin.
+A Banker by profession, also played with the Cork Bankers Club. learned his rugby at Castleknock College.
+He made his debut on 27.02.26, his early caps were at No 8, scored an international try v Wales in just his 2nd appearance.
+He was best known as a prop, and one stage was joined by Michael Bradley at hooker.
+He also played one game in the 2nd row.
+Captained Munster v Ulster in November 1927, the first time the sides met outside of Dublin.
 He played 17 times for Munster, 17 consecutive appearances over nine seasons, scoring two penalties and three conversions.

 He was an international selector between 1946/49 and in 1955/56 he became the first Dolphin man to hold the office of IRFU President.

 Dolphin’s most capped international and up until the professional era, the highest Irish points scorer.
 His most famous kick was the drop goal, which captured the Triple Crown v England in 1985.
-Amongst his other honours were two Schools international caps with PBC,was the Irish 200m champion and represented Ireland v Scotland in an Athletics International.
+Amongst his other honours were two Schools international caps with PBC, was the Irish 200m champion and represented Ireland v Scotland in an Athletics International.
+He made his international debut as a substitute v Wales on 23.01.82 with Ireland going on to win the Triple Crown.
 He played in three Lions Tests in New Zealand.
 He also earned Lions honours in 1986 in the Lions against Rest of The World game celebrating the centenary of the International Board.
 He was included on Irish tours to South Africa 1981, Japan 1985 & North America in 1989.

-2nd Row- He played just three times for Munster, he later moved to Clontarf and represented Leinster 13 times.
-He toured with Ireland to Argentina + Chile in 1952.
+2nd Row- He played just three times for Munster, he was a Garda stationed in Cork, he later returned to Clontarf and represented Leinster 13 times.
+He made his international debut on 24.02.51, toured with Ireland to Argentina + Chile in 1952.

-While the Bandon born winger was only capped nine times, he scored five tries, including one in each of his first three games.
+While the Bandon born winger was only capped nine times, his debut being against France on 24.01.53, he scored five tries, including one in each of his first three games.
 Won Leinster Senior cup medals with Bective Rangers in 1955 + 1956 and played 12 times for Leinster.
+He then won a Munster Senior Cup medal with Bohemians in 1958.

 Philo made his Munster Senior Cup debut in 1961, having taken up the game the previous season and played in the competition every year up to 1980. he also had a long Irish career 1967-76 getting 21 caps, despite a six year gap between 1970-76.
 He made his debut on 21/1/1967 in the historic 15-8 victory over Australia.
 (First time an Irish team defeated a Southern Hemisphere on their own soil) He also represented the Barbarians between 1967/69 and toured Australia, Argentina & New Zealand with Ireland.